mikemey01/Markets/README.md

 Pressing “Start” begins the analysis loop of phase one.
 Stop ends it.
 If a trade is already open when start is pushed, the app will begin phase two (closing analysis) immediately.

+# Next Steps
+There is a lot of work to do on this project.
+Since TradeKing does not offer paper accounts that has recently been implemented within the app itself.
+This is the primary focus for now to treat the paper account as real as possible using live data from TK.
+Next in order of importance:
+* Back-testing framework (one week, one month, one year etc..)
+* Live charting of current data
+* Better interface (while keeping it minimal - speed will always be king).

 # Libraries
 * ScribeJava for OAuth API calls.